northeast-kansas-library-system/next.training/source/basic/basics.rst

 Page header
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The same header appears on every page in the staff client and allows you to easily find your way to any module you have access to on the left hand side and you can always see your username and logged in library on the right.
+The same header appears on every page in the staff client and allows you to easily find your way to any module you have access to on the left hand side of the page.
+You can always see your username and logged in library on the right hand side of the page.

 .. image:: ../images/080.jpg